vdurante/asp.net_n-layered_web_applications/part1/design_patterns/dependency_injection_and_inversion_of_control.md

 User user = userManager.GetUser(1);
 {%endace%}

-If it becomes necessary to change DatabaseManager class to MockDatabaseManager, for example, would be necessary to modify the code of UserManager.
+Changing DatabaseManager class to MockDatabaseManager would be necessary to modify the code inside UserManager.

 #### The Good Practice